 My first foray into the healing arts was to become an Acupressure Massage Therapist while working as a professional musician.
 My initial training was at the Acupressure Institute in Berkeley California with some follow up training at the McKinnon Institute in Oakland.
 My specialties were pain relief and emotional release.

 The next step I took had me becoming a Registered Nurse.
 I graduated from Contra Costa College in San Pablo California.
 In school I began specializing in psychiatry and was very fortunate that this school had two psychiatric professors who were passionate about their specialty.
 This resulted in my having received much better than average training.
 These teachers taught advanced psychological interventions along with drug therapy in a balanced approach to treatment.
-Working as a nurse I have remained exclusively in the field of psychiatry for the last 15 years.
+Working as a nurse I remained exclusively in the field of psychiatry for 19 years of active hospital work.